Dutch Formosa: Education

 The missionaries were also responsible for setting up schools in the villages under Dutch control, teaching not only the religion of the colonists but also other skills such as reading and writing.
 Prior to Dutch arrival the native inhabitants did not use writing, and the missionaries created a number of writing schemes for the various Formosan languages based on the Latin script.
 This is the first record in history of a written language in Taiwan.

+The success of the Sinkang Script introduced amongst the Siraya people and others who learned, empowered the native population to have a script specific to their .language.
+Use of the script is found in land contracts with the Han Chinese into the 18th Century.

 Experiments were made with teaching native children the Dutch language, but these were abandoned fairly rapidly after they failed to produce good results.
 At least one Formosan received an education in the Netherlands; he eventually married a Dutch woman and was apparently well integrated into Dutch society.

 Technology

 The unique variety of trading resources (in particular, deerskins, venison and sugarcane), as well as the untouched nature of Formosa led to an extremely lucrative market for the VOC.
 A journal record written by the Dutch governor Pieter Nuyts holds that "Taiwan was an excellent trading port, enabling 100 per cent profits to be made on all goods".
 In monopolizing on these goods, Taiwanese natives were used as manual labor, whose skills were honed in the employment on sugarcane farms and deer hunting.

 Similarly, the Dutch upheaved the traditional agricultural practices in favor of more modern systems.
 The native tribes in the field-regions were taught how to use Western systems of crop management that used more sustainable and efficient ecological technologies, albeit attributed mostly to the fact that due to the increased exploitation of the land, alternative means of management were needed to veer off the extinction of deer and sugar resources.

 The Dutch introduced well-digging, as well as bringing both oxen and cattle to the island.